2025 Fair dates: August 7 - 10, 2025

 • Keep personal items out of sight.
 Cameras, cell phones, and other electronic devices are easily concealed.

 • At night, secure your Exhibit/ Vendor area as best as possible.
 Cover items with sheets or tarps.
-If in a building, please lock, but only use a lock that has been approved by Fair Management.
+If in a building, please lock, but only use a lock approved by Fair Management.

 Guests: